 - Specification of materials with recycled content.

-- CASBEE rating which is the sustainable rating system used in Japan.
+- CASBEE 'A' rating which is the sustainable rating system used in Japan.

 - Fuel-efficient, low-emission vehicles receive discounted parking rates.